Gyginee/GTAV-Server/[vehicle]/lj-fuel/README.md

 ![LJ FUEL](https://user-images.githubusercontent.com/91661118/139381416-32ce9dd7-a77d-4690-bf35-e0b3fd336039.png)

-# lj-fuel used with QBCore Framework
+# ps-fuel used with QBCore Framework
 Join my Discord laboratory for updates, support, and special early testing!
 <br>
 https://discord.gg/loljoshie (without-vanity url: https://discord.gg/HH6uTcBfew)

-lj-fuel is a modified version of LegacyFuel using PolyZones like NoPixel 3.0
+ps-fuel is a modified version of LegacyFuel using PolyZones like NoPixel 3.0
 <br>
 Runs at ~ 0.00 to 0.01 ms if you have more optimization suggestions feel free to reach out